AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-website.md

 We currently use two website analytic tools.
 These tools help us understand the use of our site by our visitors by collecting information.

-We consider [Plausible](https://plausible.io) (p.adguard.com) the best option from the privacy point of view as data is not shared with third parties (service providers) and we manage it ourselves.
-Eventually we will switch over to using only this service.
+We consider [Plausible](https://plausible.io) (stat.adguard.com) the best option from the privacy point of view as it doesn't use cookies at all.
+We run a selfhosted version of Plausible and do not share data with plausible.io or any other third parties.
+Eventually we plan to switch over to using only this service.

 In the meantime we also use Google Analytics with enabled [IP address anonymization](https://support.google.com/analytics/answer/2763052?hl=en).
 Users who wish to not be tracked by Google Analytics can prevent data collection by opting out.
 To opt out, install [Google Analytics opt-out extension](https://tools.google.com/dlpage/gaoptout).